pai tourist attractions

 There isn’t anything fancy about the place, but the person who manages it.

 Meet Ong, a popular guy in the town.
-Ong was a farmer all his life, when one day, in 2008, an earthquake cracked his farmland (leaving a 2-meter wide and 11-meter deep crack) destroying his crop and making the land unsuitable for any future farming.
+Ong had been a farmer all his life, when one day, in 2008, an earthquake cracked his farmland (leaving a 2-meter wide and 11-meter deep crack) destroying his crop and making the land unsuitable for any future farming.

 He then came up with a bright idea and turned his land into a tourist attraction.
-He named it “The Land Split”, where he now offers free juice, and free fruits (those he grows on his land) let people explore the land split, and in return, asks for no money.
-He instead has a small box for anyone to make a donation.
+He named it “The Land Split”, where he now offers free juice, and free fruits (those he grows on his land) lets people explore the land split, and in return, asks for no money.
+He instead has a small box for anyone to donate.

 A quiet place to kill some time with a perfect host – that’s what ‘The Land Split’ actually is.